Newcastle upon Tyne: Print media

-Local newspapers that are printed in Newcastle include Trinity Mirror's Evening Chronicle and The Journal, the Sunday Sun as well as the Metro freesheet.
+Local newspapers that are printed in Newcastle include The Journal, Evening Chronicle, Sunday Sun, as well as a regional version of Metro – all of which are published by Reach.
 The Crack is a monthly style and listings magazine similar to London's Time Out.
 The adult comic Viz originated in Jesmond and includes many references to Newcastle, and The Mag is a fanzine for Newcastle United supporters.

 Television

 BBC North East and Cumbria is based to the north of the city on Barrack Road, Spital Tongues, in a building known as the Pink Palace.
-It is from here that the Corporation broadcasts the Look North television regional news programme and local radio station BBC Radio Newcastle.
+It is from here that the Corporation broadcasts the Look North television regional news programme and local radio station, BBC Radio Newcastle.

 Two converted warehouses provided the base for Tyne Tees on City Road until 2005.

 ITV Tyne Tees was based at City Road for over 40 years after its launch in January 1959.
-In 2005 it moved to a new facility on The Watermark business park next to the MetroCentre in Gateshead.
+In 2005, it moved to a new facility on The Watermark business park next to the MetroCentre in Gateshead.
 The entrance to studio 5 at the City Road complex gave its name to the 1980s music television programme, The Tube.

 Radio

 Independent Local Radio stations include Hits Radio North East and sister station Greatest Hits Radio North East.
-Capital North East broadcasts across Newcastle and the North East England region.
+Capital North East broadcasts across Newcastle and the region.
 Heart North East and Smooth North East also broadcast from the city.
+However, all the programmes on these stations are networked from London or Manchester, only news bulletins are produced locally.